-The respondent to the appeal may also appeal if he or she considers that the Federal Circuit Court judge was in error.
-This is done by filing an original (and one copy for service on each other party) of a Notice of Appeal endorsed as a crossappeal in the regional appeal registry.
-The respondent must file any Notice of Appeal endorsed as a crossappeal no later than 14 days after service of the original Notice of Appeal or within 28 days of the order being made, whichever is the later.
+The respondent to the appeal may also appeal if he or she considers that the judicial officer was in error.
+This is done by filing an original (and one copy for service on each other party) of the Notice of Appeal endorsed as a cross-appeal in the regional appeal registry.
+The respondent must file the Notice of Appeal endorsed as a cross-appeal no later than 14 days after service of the original Notice of Appeal or within 28 days of the order being made, whichever is the later.